HABUDANHAYABK/ArewaDS-Fellowship/README.md

 1. Shamsudden Hussain
 2. Dr. Falalu
 3. Dr. Idris
-And many others who have guided and encouraged me.
+And many others who are guiding and encouraging us.

 ***

-**MY PLAN FOR THIS FELLOWSHIP**
 **My plan for this fellowship**

 _As the 2024 overall best graduating student from the Faculty of Engineering at Kano University of Science and Technology, Wudil, I have a deep interest in exploring artificial intelligence (AI) and machine learning (ML) to analyze data and make impactful predictions._